 An all-in-one travel plug adaptor can be used in over 150 countries worldwide.
 Most now come with extra USB charger hubs.

 There’s always only one plug socket in a room when you need to charge multiple technologies.
 This space-saving, multi-socket extension is the ideal solution to those regular charging woes.

 Anker is my go-to brand for portable chargers that are lightweight and hold a lot of juice.
 A saving grace for when your battery runs low while you are out, prevent your phone from dying by carrying one of these.
 You’ll get around two full extra charges from one of these fully charged devices.

 I’ve spent years trying to find trekking trousers that are the ‘perfect’ fit.
 Craghoppers is a brand I recommend, and my current choice of hiking wear is Mammut – trekking trousers that are actually flattering, good quality and in a range of great colours.

-Most hiking shows are HUGE on my feet, but this ‘Natural Shape’ range from Asolo has ‘a curved, rounded sole that ergonomically hugs the shape of your foot.’
-What’s more, they look great too, with the blue outer layer being a more faltering addition.
+Most hiking shoes are HUGE on my feet, but this ‘Natural Shape’ range from Asolo has ‘a curved, rounded sole that ergonomically hugs the shape of your foot.’
+What’s more, they look great too, with the blue outer layer being a more flattering addition.

 I initially purchased my Northface waterproof jacket because it was a stunning shade of red, but it’s super smart and a great fit – leaving enough space for down jackets etc underneath).